Accounts

 - Send external messages to no specific destination (similar to events in Ethereum)

-Venom accounts have two fields:
+The Venom account have next fields:

 address